mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 Live Broadcasting
 *****************

+.. versionadded:: 1.9

-Starting with version 1.9.0, Mixxx directly supports live broadcasting.
+Mixxx directly supports live broadcasting.
 This allows you to connect directly to Shoutcast and Icecast servers.
 Using the preferences dialogue, you can simply supply Mixxx with all information needed to establish a server connection.
 To enable live broadcasting you can either use the options menu or the checkbox within the preference dialogue.

 .. figure:: ../_static/Mixxx-110-Preferences-Livebroadcasting.png
    :align: center